Table of Contents

 the designated day and time of the deadline for submission of bids.

-no timely Bids meeting the requirements of the Bid Documents are received or, (ii)
+timely Bids meeting the requirements of the Bid Documents are received or, (ii) in

 to satisfy the multiple awards; and acceptance of the late Bid is in the best interests

 of the Campus.
 Delays in United States mail deliveries or any other means of transmittal,